Tom-Necke/Dream-Team/README.md

 Shorty-App is a solution by Dream-Team.

 ## Experience on working together
 After getting to the point of a clear task we felt much better in our situation.
 Nevertheless the exercise showed that the experience is interesting.
-We were not able
+We were not able to make a structured working plan because of the missing expereience and missing understanding what is expected and waht is might be possible.
+The team developed a team feeling after we solved major problems and since we focussed on the project itselve after decisions were made.
+In the end the team members worked on individual aspects of the project and we had no critical issues on working together.